-Figure 84 Port Forwarding: Add/Edit
+Figure 83 Port Forwarding: Add/Edit

-Table 58 Port Forwarding: Add/Edit
+Table 55 Port Forwarding: Add/Edit

 LABEL DESCRIPTION Active Clear the checkbox to disable the rule.
 Select the check box to enable it.
 Service Name Enter a name to identify this rule using keyboard characters (A-Z, a-z, 1-2 and so on).
 WAN Interface Select the WAN interface through which the service is forwarded.
 You must have already configured a WAN connection with NAT enabled.
 WAN IP Enter the WAN IP address for which the incoming service is destined.
 If the packet's destination IP address doesn't match the one specified here, the port forwarding rule will not be applied.

+Table 55 Port Forwarding: Add/Edit (continued)

-Start Port Enter the original destination port for the packets.
+LABEL DESCRIPTION Start Port Enter the original destination port for the packets.
 To forward only one port, enter the port number again in the End Port field.
 To forward a series of ports, enter the start port number here and the end port number in the End Port field.

-Table 58 Port Forwarding: Add/Edit (continued)

-LABEL DESCRIPTION End Port Enter the last port of the original destination port range.
+End Port Enter the last port of the original destination port range.
 To forward only one port, enter the port number in the Start Port field above and then enter it again in this field.
 To forward a series of ports, enter the last port number in a series that begins with the port number in the Start Port field above.
 Translation Start Port This shows the port number to which you want the Device to translate the incoming port.
 For a range of ports, enter the first number of the range to which you want the incoming ports translated.
 Translation End Port This shows the last port of the translated port range.
 Server IP Address Enter the inside IP address of the virtual server here.
 Protocol Select the protocol supported by this virtual server.
-Choices are TCP, UDP, or TCP/UDP. ОК Click OK to save your changes.
+Choices are TCP, UDP, or TCP/UDP.
+Wake up this target by Wake On Lan(WOL) Select this and enter the MAC address of a LAN device if you want to turn the device on remotely from the Internet or the WAN network using this port forwarding rule.
+MAC address of WOL device Enter the MAC address of the LAN device.
+A MAC address consists of six hexadecimal character pairs. ОК Click OK to save your changes.
 Cancel Click Cancel to exit this screen without saving.

-10.3 The Applications Screen
+9.3 The Applications Screen